mr-islam/eyecare-daemon/README.md

 ![Alt text](https://i.imgur.com/B5HF85r.png "Demonstration")

 Save your eyes by following the [20/20/20](http://www.labnol.org/software/computer-eye-exercise/14069/) rule! `eyecare-daemon` will send you a notification every 20 minutes, urging you to protect your eyes by looking 20 feet away for 20 seconds.
-Once your eyes have recovered from their toil ,
+Once your eyes have recovered from their toil, the daemon will let you know that you can get back to work. ^Such ^an ^essential ^for ^health ^script ^should ^be ^included ^by ^default ^in ^all ^distros.

-For the system notification, it uses the linux `notify-send` command, and should work with any distro (tested on Arch using Dunst for notifications).
-Set it to run on startup, and save your eyes!

-Now, you can easily change the messages, and also the system command used.
-Even more fresh: experimental OSX support is here!
 ____

 ## Installation